orange-cloudavenue/terraform-plugin-framework-validators/docs/objectvalidator/index.md

 # ObjectValidator

-Object validator are used to validate the plan of a object attribute.
+Object validator are used to validate the plan of an object attribute.
 It will be used into the `Validators` field of the `schema.ObjectAttribute` struct.

 ## How to use it